ashbadger/ashbadger.xyz/README.md

 this is the repo for my portfolio site. nothing special.

-using travis ci for ci/cd + s3 for hosting.
+using travis ci + s3 for hosting.